OpenRefine/OpenRefine/docs/docs/manual/starting.md

 #### Database (SQL)

 If you are an administrator or have SQL access to a database of information, you may want to pull the latest dataset directly from there.
 This could include an online catalogue, a content management system, or a digital repository or collection management system.
+You can also load a `.db` file saved locally.

-There are some publicly-accessible databases that you may want to query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
+There are some publicly-accessible databases you can query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
 The instructions provided by Rfam can help you understand how to connect to and query from any database.

 OpenRefine can connect to PostgreSQL, MySQL, MariaDB, and SQLite database systems.
 It will automatically populate the “Port” field based on which of these you choose, but you can manually edit this if needed.

 If you have a downloaded database (`.db`) file from an SQLite database, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
 You can leave the rest of the fields blank.

-To import data directly from a database online, you will need to do two things:
-*   Add OpenRefine (running from your computer’s IP address) to an account authorized to access your database
-*   Set up OpenRefine to access that database using that authorized account
+To import data directly from a database online, you will need the database type (such as MySQL), database name, and the hostname (either an IP address, such as `127.0.0.1`, or the domain that uses the database) and the port on the host.
+You will need an account authorized for access, and you may need to add OpenRefine (connecting from your computer’s IP) to the “allowable hosts” for that account.

 You can either connect just once and gather data, or save the connection to use it again later.
 If you press “Connect” without saving, OpenRefine will forget all the information you just entered.

-To save it, name your connection in a way you will recognize later.
+If you’d like to save the connection, name your connection in a way you will recognize later.
 Click “Save” and it will appear in the “Saved Connections” list on the left.
-Now, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”
+From now on, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”

 If your connection is successful, you will see a Query Editor.
 From here you can write an [SQL query](https://www.w3schools.com/sql/) to pull the specific data you need.
 OpenRefine will give you an error if you write a statement that tries to modify the source database in any way.